szk2s/tdd-max/README.md

 -  - `tdd` will search those folders and load your codes automatically even if you have multiple test files.

 #### Dependencies of your test codes
-If you'd like to use some assertion library such as 'chai', please be aware those libraries should be installed to your project root, not to the folder where the TDD-Max is installed.
-Sending `npm install chai` message to `tdd` patcher will not work, so please use the command line.
+If you'd like to use some assertion library such as 'chai', please be aware that those libraries should be installed to your project root, not to the folder where the TDD-Max is installed.
+Sending `npm install chai` message to `tdd` patcher will not work, so please use `yarn add -D [package-name]`.

 #### Generator function
 If you are not familiar to `generator function`, please see the [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*).